Important general information

 Students intending to enroll in the VCU occupational therapy doctorate program must complete a bachelor’s degree before entering, as well as declaring and maintaining their pre-occupational therapy advising track.
 It is recommended that applicants select a challenging course load of science and math courses each semester to ensure adequate preparation for the academic rigor of the occupational therapy program.

-Students need to complete the prerequisite science courses and the Graduate Record Exam before becoming eligible to start the occupational therapy program in the School of Allied Health Professions at VCU.
+Students need to complete the prerequisite science courses and the Graduate Record Exam before becoming eligible to start the occupational therapy program in the College of Health Professions at VCU.

 In addition to completing the required courses, applicants must also demonstrate evidence of a minimum of 30 observation hours under the supervision of a licensed occupational therapist prior to the time of application.